cxhugh/CS506_Project_Spark/README.md

 ## Permit_Solar.csv and Permit_Solar_Stack_Bar_Chart(Fig5.14) (Zixin Ding)
 See Section 5.3 and Fig 5.14.
 Permit_Solar.csv is produced by filtering in the numbers before kilowatts in comments column of Boston Permits Dataset.

+## Map_Visualization.R
+See Section 5.1.3 for the maps for heat types distribution in Boston.